kubecost/docs/aws-cloud-integrations.md

 > Make sure use only underscore as a delimiter if needed for tables and views, using dash will not work even though you might be able to create it see [docs](https://docs.aws.amazon.com/athena/latest/ug/tables-databases-columns-names.html).

-* If you are using a multi-account setup, you will also need to set `.Values.kubecostProductConfigs.masterPayerARN `To the arn of the role in the masterpayer account, e.g. `arn:aws:iam::530337586275:role/KubecostRole`.
+* If you are using a multi-account setup, you will also need to set `.Values.kubecostProductConfigs.masterPayerARN `To the arn of the role in the payer account, e.g. `arn:aws:iam::530337586275:role/KubecostRole`.

 ## Troubleshooting